BR0kEN-/platformsh-deploy/README.md

 # Platform.sh

+The deploy/build scripts for Platform.sh that needs to lay near `.platform.app.yaml`.

 ## Hooks runner

 The [hooks/hook.sh](hook.sh) is a Bash script that is capable to run `deploy` or `build` hook.